huggingface/blog/embedding-quantization.md

 The benefits of quantization are, if anything, even more clearly visible when looking at the results obtained with binary models.
 In that scenario, the 1024 dimension models still outperform a now 10x more storage intensive base model, and the `mxbai-embed-large-v1` even manages to hold more than 96% of performance after a 32x reduction in resource requirements.
 The further quantization from `int8` to binary barely results in any additional loss of performance for this model.

 Interestingly, we can also see that `all-MiniLM-L6-v2` exhibits stronger performance on binary than on `int8` quantization.
 A possible explanation for this could be the selection of calibration data.
-On `e5-base-v2`, we observe the effect of dimension collapse[^12], which causes the model to only use a subspace of the latent space; when performing the quantization, the whole space collapses further, leading to high performance losses.
+On `e5-base-v2`, we observe the effect of [dimension collapse](https://arxiv.org/abs/2110.09348), which causes the model to only use a subspace of the latent space; when performing the quantization, the whole space collapses further, leading to high performance losses.

 This shows that quantization doesn't universally work with all embedding models.
 It remains crucial to consider exisiting benchmark outcomes and conduct experiments to determine a given model's compatibility with quantization.